 The village has a population of just over 500 today that is mostly made up of the descendants of three groups of people who settled here.
-The first to arrive was those with the surname “Hoshi”, who arrived in 794.
-Next was those with the surname “Hirano” whose exact arrival period is unknown, however what is known is that they were fleeing from some conflict.
+The first to arrive were those with the surname “Hoshi”, who arrived in 794.
+Next were those with the surname “Hirano” whose exact arrival period is unknown, however, what is known is that they were fleeing from some conflict.
 Leading to the village being known as a place where people ran away to.
 Finally, those with the surname “Tachibana” arrived in 1569.

 The village has a strong sense of community which makes sense, as the population has survived and endured for hundreds of years together!